 in pressure situations.

-Often the success of delivering when facing challenging conditions can be influence greatly by being able to hold two paradoxical beliefs at the same time.
+Often the success of delivering when facing challenging conditions can be influenced greatly by being able to hold two paradoxical beliefs at the same time.

 For example, in Good to Great, Jim Collins introduces the Stockdale Paradox, in which he outlines the importance of being able to “confront the brutal reality of the situation you’re in, while never losing faith that you’ll triumph in the end.
 We refer to this as Stark-Optimism, and it’s an essential quality to work on at any time, but particularly when you’re going into threatening unknown territory (after all, it’s named after a man who derived the idea whilst in a prisoner of war camp!).